• Skip to primary navigation

 Mangos can be one of the more challenging fruits to properly cut.
 But fear not, follow these simple steps and you’ll have perfect mango chunks in seconds.

-Step 2: Using a pairing knife, cut alongside the wide part of the pit as close to it as possible.
+Position mango with the stem side down on a cutting board.
+Using a pairing knife, cut alongside the wide part of the pit as close to it as possible.
 Cut from the top of the mango down one side of the pit.
-Repeat the same thing on the other side of the mango.

-cutting a mango
+hands cutting remaining two sides of a mango

-Step 3: Cut the two small sides of the middle section of the mango from the top down the side towards the stem.
+Cut the two small sides of the middle section of the mango from the top down the side towards the stem.

-Step 4: Score the mango flesh by making lengthwise and crosswise cuts.
+Score the mango flesh by making lengthwise and crosswise cuts.
 Be careful not to cut through the peel.
 Pop open the mango by pushing the skin side down towards your thumb.

 How to remove mango peels